-These findings echo the literature.
+Given these finding, the literature was revisited and found to support them.
 As Klassen, Renner, and Reuter (2001) suggest, Benedict taught his leaders that listening to the community was the foundation of wise discernment and unselfish decisions (cf. RB 72:5-8).
 According to Zand (1982), such listening creates a culture of trust in which the goals, suggestions, and evaluations of team members gain influence.
 Moreover, Hisker and Urick (2019:259) argue that Benedictine leaders are trusted, 'in direct proportion to their ability to sincerely listen to their followers' concerns and needs.'
 For Defelice (2018), by listening to, and trusting in, God's purposes for their own lives, Benedictine leaders lead those in their care to do the same.